 - Water, tea, coffee, soft drinks, and juice are offered at multiple tents throughout the park.
 Prices generally range from 1-2 JOD per drink.

-- Most hotels offer a “boxed lunch” for a small price that includes a sandwich, juice, fruit, and other snacks and can be available for you to pick up at the front desk at any time that you request.
+- Most hotels offer a “boxed lunch” for a small price that includes a sandwich, juice, fruit, and other snacks.
+They can be available for you to pick up at the front desk at any time that you request.

-Plan to arrive to the park just before 6:00am to purchase your 2-day ticket (if you have the Jordan Pass you can head straight to the gate).
+Plan to arrive at the park just before 6 am to purchase your two-day ticket.
+If you have the Jordan Pass, you can head straight to the gate.
 Don’t be surprised if the ticket attendant is a few minutes late.

 Shortly after you enter the site you’ll be greeted by several men offering you a horseback ride to the Siq.
-Technically this ride is free but you’ll be expected to tip the man leading the horse around 5 JOD and the hike in is rather short, about a mile from the gate so we didn’t see very many people taking advantage.
+Technically this ride is free but you’ll be expected to tip the man leading the horse around 5 JOD.
+The hike is rather short, about a mile from the gate, so we didn’t see very many people taking advantage.

-The walk into Petra is at a slight downhill incline which is lovely on your walk in but exhausting on your walk out.
-Take your time along the trail and be sure to look around you while you walk – you’ll notice many small ruins all along the way.
-Also note the natural aquaducts lining the trail that supplied the city with water.
+The walk into Petra is at a slight downhill incline which is lovely on your walk-in but exhausting on your walk-out.
+Take your time along the trail.
+Be sure to look around you while you walk – you’ll notice many small ruins all along the way.
+Also, note the natural aqueducts lining the trail that supplied the city with water.

 The canyon walls of the Siq will narrow and soon the magnificent Treasury will come into view.
 This magnificent structure was originally built as a mausoleum and crypt but the Arabic name Treasury derives from several legends involving pirates and treasure.
 Also fitting as it was featured as the final resting place of the Holy Grail in the movie Indiana Jones and the Last Crusade.